trentlarson/P2P-Docs/README.md

 In priority order:

  * Doc Changes
+ * fix crash when incoming/home locations are missing
- * fix crashes on repositories page with too many (21+) repos
+ * fix unknown crashes on repositories page with too many (21+) repos
- * fix crashes on repeated clicks back-and-forth from main to configure
+ * fix unknown crashes on repeated clicks back-and-forth from main to configure
- * fix crashes on search, eg "Robert"
+ * fix unknown crashes on search, eg "Robert"
- * fix crashes on deleting a repo (though it works if you got to create screen first)
+ * fix unknown crashes on deleting a repo (though it works if you got to create screen first)
  * when creating/editing repo: warn if outbound w/o home, no home under incoming, no out under home (small)
  * repository choices (hints for choosing P2P folders; small x) (medium)
  * make this a background service... with notification hooks? (medium)